 The State of Ohio requires, by law, that anyone who practices audiology, or represents themself to be an audiologist in Ohio, must hold a valid license issued by The Ohio Board of Speech-Language Pathology and Audiology.
 Successful completion of the AuD program prepares the student to meet State of Ohio Licensure requirements.
-For details of the licensure requirements and the process for obtaining a license, see the board's web site (https://shp.ohio.gov).
+For details of the licensure requirements and the process for obtaining a license, see the Ohio Board's website.
 Laws governing the practice of audiology may vary in other states.
 The student planning to seek a position outside the state of Ohio is expected to become familiar with the licensure requirements of that particular state.